 # yum -y update

 The update process may take 10-15 minutes depending on your server resources.

-Once the Yum updates finish, you will have to enable the required package for the ISPConfig by installing the Development Tools bundle.
+Once the Yum updates finished, you will have to enable the required package for the ISPConfig by installing the Development Tools bundle.
 Type the following command in the terminal to allow it to.

 # yum -y groupinstall 'Development Tools'

-This process may take around 10 minutes complete.
+This process may take around 10 minutes to complete.